gnnchya/stockhome/analysis/README.md

-## NOTE
-This is for demonstration purposes only

 ## How to Use
 ### Running Normally with TCP Socket
 1. Make sure lines 15 and 59 **do not have** comment tags on them